2020 CCI School/Program Alumni of the Year

-The College of Communication and Information’s 2020 school/program alumni of the year will be honored at the end of the fall CCI Board of Visitor’s meeting Friday, Nov.
-6, at 1:30 p.m.
+The College of Communication and Information’s 2020 school/program alumni of the year were honored during the fall CCI Board of Visitor’s meeting on Nov.
+6.

 This year’s award winners include: Advertising Alumnus of the Year Brad Jacobus (BS/AD ’06), Communication Studies Alumnus of the Year Curt Maggitt (BA/CS ’14), Information Sciences Alumnus of the Year David Johnson (MSIS ’93), Journalism and Electronic Media Alumna of the Year Teresa Walker (BS/JEM ’87), and Public Relations Alumnus of the Year Jamie Lonie (BS/PR ’10).

-They will accept their awards alongside Donald G. Hileman Distinguished Alumni Award recipient Lelan Statom.
+They accepted awards alongside Donald G. Hileman Distinguished Alumni Award recipient Lelan Statom.